 Foundation research funding is driven by a two-step application submitted online by the investigator.
 Applications are evaluated on a rolling basis.
 Learn more about the application process on the Apply for Funding page.
 The Foundation offers two award types:

 The Foundation funds first-in-human and other innovative clinical trials involving the use of image-guided focused ultrasound to treat diseases.
 Funding for clinical trials is determined through a peer-review process, and the timing and dollar amounts are determined on a case-by-case basis.
 Priority is given to clinical indications with a clear patient need.
 Application instructions and materials are provided here.

-The Foundation provides funding for investigator-initiated pre-clinical or early-stage research projects through a competitive peer-reviewed application process.
-Applying for pre-clinical research funding is covered here.
+The Foundation funds investigator-initiated preclinical or early-stage research projects through a competitive peer-reviewed application process.
+Applying for preclinical research funding is covered here.

-Our Pre-Clinical Awards Program support investigator-initiated research projects in the form of one-year awards totaling approximately $100,000, paid out in three or more installments tied to progress reports throughout the term of the project.
-This program typically does not fund large capital purchases, overhead or institutional expenses, and the development of new focused ultrasound equipment.
+Our Preclinical Awards Program supports investigator-initiated research projects in the form of one-year awards totaling approximately $100,000, paid out in three or more installments tied to progress reports throughout the term of the project.
+This program typically does not fund large capital purchases, overhead or institutional expenses, or the development of new focused ultrasound equipment.
 Exceptions to these guiding principles may be considered if the project addresses a gating factor in the near-term development of a reimbursable clinical application.
 Robust scientific design is prioritized over positive results (high failure risk is acceptable), and translational projects are preferred.

 General Awards Program

 The Foundation considers the brain to be the vanguard target for focused ultrasound.
-Our research is geared towards addressing technical challenges to speed the adoption of focused ultrasound, and exploring novel uses of the technology in pre-clinical models.
+Our research is geared towards addressing technical challenges to speed the adoption of focused ultrasound, and exploring novel uses of the technology in preclinical models.
 We have hosted numerous workshops to convene leaders in the field and define clear research objectives.
 Read More

 Cancer Immunotherapy Program